undiegomejia/temporal-go/README.md

+# Different Workflows case uses with Temporal.io

-`(!)` This project was possible thanks to the efforts of the Temporal.io Github Team [Temporal Samples Go](https://github.com/temporalio/samples-go).
+`(!)` This was possible thanks to the efforts of the Temporal.io Github Team [Temporal Samples Go](https://github.com/temporalio/samples-go).
 Thanks.

-# Different Workflows case uses with Temporal.io

 This project demonstrates several ways to display workflows using Temporal.io with Go SDK